 Charging drawers are another practical upgrade.
 These can be used to charge phones, tablets, and small devices while reducing countertop clutter.
 Integrated USB-C hubs also keep technology organized and out of sight.

-For 2026, Santa Cruz homeowners are increasingly exploring smart pantry shelving that supports inventory tracking or simple zone labelling to streamline shopping and meal planning.
+For 2026, Santa Cruz homeowners are increasingly exploring smart pantry shelves that support inventory tracking or simple zone labeling to streamline shopping and meal planning.
 What the future holds for smart technology in the kitchen is exciting.

 Custom Kitchen Pantry Design for 2026

-Kitchen cabinetry solutions also extend to kitchen pantry designs.
+Modern Open Kitchen Remodel in Aptos, CAKitchen cabinetry solutions also extend to kitchen pantry designs.
 Pantries this year are being planned around clear zones that support daily routines and reduce visual clutter.

 Walk-in pantries often feature adjustable shelving systems and climate-conscious areas for produce, baking supplies, and dry goods, helping food stay organized and accessible.

-For smaller kitchens, cabinet pantries provide the same level of efficiency in a more compact footprint.
-Pull-out pantry towers bring everything into full view, while slimline units make use of narrow spaces that would otherwise go unused.
+For smaller kitchens, custom cabinet pantries provide the same level of efficiency in a more compact footprint.
+A pull-out pantry tower or a narrow pantry tower brings everything into full view, while slimline units make use of tight spaces that would otherwise go unused.

 In one of our previous home remodeling projects in Aptos, we designed and built a walk-in pantry with custom storage, plus a large island in the main kitchen with storage along the entire side.